rgolab-org/brain.rgolab.com/docs/cheats.md

 #python #commandinjection

-# double dash in bash
+# Double dash in bash

-A double dash (`--`) is used in most Bash built-in commands and many other commands to signify the end of command options, after which only positional arguments are accepted.
+A double dash (`--`) is used to signify the end of command options, after which only positional arguments are accepted.

 #bash

 # tmux

 [https://gist.github.com/andreyvit/2921703](https://gist.github.com/andreyvit/2921703)
 ```bash
 tmux new -s NAME